0xflux/Wyrm/wofs_static/Readme.md

 }
 ```

-Note that you can include external crates as normal; but they should be no-std compliant.
+Note that you can include external crates as normal; but they **must be no-std compliant**.
 If you want to interact
 with the Windows API easily, I would recommend the [windows_sys](https://crates.io/crates/windows-sys) crate.

 You can then compile this to a .o file: